Spring-2022-CISC374/MVP-itsraining-itschoring/README.md

 Minimum Viable Product - It's Raining, It's Choring

 TItle Screen/Menus -

-Background - Xinyi Sun: Do the background work and link to the Ruoxi page Character Movement -
+Background - Xinyi Sun: Do the background work and link to the Ruoxi page.

+Character Movement -